How to get rid of visceral fat with keto: Visceral fat is a unique type of body fat that has been implicated in numerous serious health problems.

 The old saying “You can’t outrun a bad diet” holds true here.

 If you exercise, but ignore your diet you will not see the results that you need if you are going to gain the health benefits.

 Try walking fast, running or jogging if you don’t want to join a gym.
 Aim for at least three sessions each week.

 Lack of sleep can increase the amount of visceral fat you’re carrying around inside you.

 Many studies have found an inverse relationship between lack of sleep and visceral fat.( 8)

-This study found that people who sleep from 7-8 hours each night had a reduced amount of visceral fat compared with those who slept for 6 hours.
+This study followed people who sleep from 7-8 hours each night.
+They had a reduced amount of visceral fat compared with those who slept for 6 hours.

 A spontaneous change in sleep duration (from a short to an adequate duration) is independently and inversely associated with long-term visceral fat accumulation.

 Make sure where you sleep is cool but not cold.
 As quiet as it can be – or consider using ear plugs.

 Also avoid using phones or laptops in the few hours before bedtime.